-The entire process spans takes place within milliseconds when you enter in a URL.
+The entire process spans take place within milliseconds when you enter a URL.

 - You punch in a URL, and your DNS Cache (websites you visited previously) is checked if the corresponding IP address is there as a result of a previous visit.

 - If the search query doesn’t turn up in your DNS Cache, your ISP’s DNS servers are searched.
 These are called Recursive DNS Servers.
 Most processes end here because ISPs make it a habit (and are often required by law) to update their Recursive DNS Servers regularly.